autolab-fi/lineRobot-micropython-course/lessons/module_8/Telemetry Heartbeat with Status Levels.md

 ```

 ## Assignment
-Task: Gather the four core telemetry values, derive the `health` field using the thresholds above, and publish a single STATUS line that contains all five entries.
+Write a program that reads the robot name, speed, battery voltage, and readiness flag, computes the `health` label with the provided thresholds, stores everything in a dictionary, and publishes one string that begins with `STATUS:` and lists all five key/value pairs.

 Platform API:
 - `robot.get_name() -> str` – return the robot's configured name.